 About Aftermath Services LLC

 Aftermath Services is the premier provider of virucidal disinfection, trauma cleaning and biohazard remediation, with nearly 50 regional offices and approximately 100 mobile units located across the country.
-Aftermath Services' trained experts, rapid response capability, and experience make it the clear choice for handling all infectious disease, biohazard and trauma cleanup needs for families, communities and businesses.
+Aftermath Services' certified experts, rapid response capability, and experience make it the clear choice for handling all infectious disease, biohazard and trauma cleanup needs for families, communities and businesses.
 For more information visit our website, www.aftermath.com or call us at 877-872-4339.

 Instagram | Facebook | Twitter | LinkedIn | YouTube